HuidaeCho/projpicker/README.md

 ## Sponsor

-This project is kindly funded by [the Institute for Environmental and Spatial Analysis](https://ung.edu/institute-environmental-spatial-analysis/) (IESA) at [the University of North Georgia](https://ung.edu/) (UNG).
+This project was kindly funded by [the Institute for Environmental and Spatial Analysis](https://ung.edu/institute-environmental-spatial-analysis/) (IESA) at [the University of North Georgia](https://ung.edu/) (UNG).